DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 learning infrastructure.

 What the lab is good at is answering questions quickly.
 Does this customer segment respond to subscription purchasing when you make it easy?
 What happens to average order value when you test a different bundle structure?
 Does a direct-to-consumer experience for this SKU category generate better lifetime value than wholesale?
 What price point maximizes contribution margin on this new product line?
 These questions have answers that the core stack would take 18 months and a significant capital allocation to pursue.
 The lab can answer them in weeks.
+That time compression is the point, and it is why the lab earns its budget even if no single experiment ever scales into a business.

 "The brands doing this well are learning things about their customers, pricing, and product mix that their SAP environment would have taken 18 months and $2M to answer."

-The Lab vs. The POC — A Critical Distinction
+The Lab vs. The POC, A Critical Distinction

 A proof of concept asks: "Can we do this?"
 It exists to validate technical or operational feasibility, and it has a defined end state: the POC succeeds or fails, and then either gets built at scale or gets shelved.